 Martin Harris is remembered by church members as a “wicked man” D&C 10:1.
 Elder Dallin Oaks said: “…I have been saddened at how he is remembered by most Church members.
 He deserves better than to be remembered solely as the man who unrighteously obtained and then lost the initial manuscript pages of the Book of Mormon”.
 (Dallin H. Oaks, “The Witness: Martin Harris,” Ensign, May 1999, 35).

 There is much more to Martin Harris.
 He was one of the three witnesses to the Book of Mormon.
-How he became a witness is what I’ll focus on for the purpose of showing how even a man described as wicked by the Lord at one season in his life, is blessed to have a profound spiritual experience and become a witness at another season.
+How he became a witness is what I’ll focus on for the purpose of showing how even a man described as wicked by the Lord at one season in his life, is blessed to have a profound spiritual experience and become a witness to the Book of Mormon in another season.

 Martin was hopeful of seeing the gold plates.
 The following quotes are from A Rough Stone Rolling, p.
 78. One day Joseph told him, “you have got to humble yourself before your God this day, that you may obtain a forgiveness of you sins.
 If you do, it is the will of God that you should look upon the plates.”